 \section{Introduction}

-On January 20, 2024 at 21:48 UT, Krisztián Sárneczky at the Hungarian Piszkéstető Observatory discovered a small asteroid 2024 BX1 \citep{MPEC}, which was on a collision course with Earth, as quickly confirmed by subsequent observations at more than ten other European observatories.
-As determined by imminent impact monitoring services such as JPL's Scout, ESA's Meerkat and MPC's internal warning system, the collision should have occurred around 0:33 UT in the area of Berlin, Germany \citep{MPEC}.
-This prediction was subsequently confirmed by the observation of a very bright bolide, which, from locations where it was clear and within range of the bolide, was seen by a large number of mostly casual observers, but was also recorded by instruments, both by casual witnesses and by systems specifically designed for the purpose of bolide observations.
+On 2024 January 20 at 21:48 UT, Krisztián Sárneczky at the Hungarian Piszkéstető Observatory discovered a small asteroid, 2024 BX1 \citep{MPEC}, which was on a collision course with Earth, as was quickly confirmed by subsequent observations at more than ten other European observatories.
+As determined by imminent-impact-monitoring services such as the Jet Propulsion Laboratory Scout, the European Space Agency Meerkat, and the Minor Planet Center internal warning system, the collision should have occurred around 0:33 UT in the area of Berlin, Germany \citep{MPEC}.
+This prediction was subsequently confirmed by the observation of a very bright bolide, which, from locations with clear skies and within range of the bolide, was seen by a large number of mostly casual observers.
+It was also recorded by instruments, however, both by casual witnesses and by systems specifically designed for the purpose of bolide observations.

-Here we give a detailed analysis of this bolide using our standard methods as it was recorded by the various instruments of the European Fireball Network and partly by the cameras of the All-Sky7 system.
-We will first describe what instrumental records we used and from where, then how we determined the atmospheric trajectory and heliocentric orbit of the body, its velocity and deceleration in the atmosphere, its luminosity and fragmentation, where its debris hit the Earth's surface, and also what its composition and physical properties were from the analysis of the spectra we took.
-Finally, we summarize the main results and compare them to both the pre-collisional analyses and to what meteorites were found.
-Since the meteorites have already been officially named Ribbeck \citep{MetBull}, we call the observed bolide the same hereafter.
+We give a detailed analysis of this bolide using our standard methods as the bolide was recorded by the various instruments of the European Fireball Network and partly by the cameras of the All-Sky7 system.
+We first describe the instrumental records we used and at which locations they were, then we describe how we determined the atmospheric trajectory and heliocentric orbit of the body, its velocity and deceleration in the atmosphere, its luminosity and fragmentation, the locations at which its debris hit the Earth's surface, and also its composition and physical properties based on the analysis of the spectra we took.
+Finally, we summarize the main results and compare them to both the precollisional analyses and to the meteorites that were found.
+Because the meteorites have already been officially named Ribbeck \citep{MetBull}, we call the observed bolide the same hereafter.